lsst-sqre/sqr-033/index.rst

 Connecting SQuaSH to the drill-down environment
 ===============================================

 :dmtn:`085` :cite:`DMTN-085` describes drill-down workflows to debug processing problems and investigate the effects of new algorithms.
 It recommends the implementation of a "browser-based interactive dashboard that can run on any pipeline output data repository (or comparison of two repositories) to quickly diagnose the quality of the data processing".
-This drill-down system is referred here merely as QA dashboard.
+Here, the drill-down system is referred to merely as QA dashboard.

-|36| suggests that SQuaSH should be able to automatically spawn an instance of the QA dashboard pointing at the output data repository corresponding to a particular metric value.

 .. note::